t-benedek/rust_websocket_json/README.md

 Finally it parses the JSON data structure and prints its fields.

 # Challenges and Lessons Learned
-## How to easily make use of https://github.com/snapview/tungstenite-rs including the TLS feature
+1. How to easily make use of https://github.com/snapview/tungstenite-rs including the TLS feature
-## How to make use of https://github.com/nox/serde_json to parse JSON data structures
+2. How to make use of https://github.com/nox/serde_json to parse JSON data structures

+# How to use
+Just build and run using 'cargo run'.